hillaryosei/tarot/README.md

 # Rider-Waite Tarot App

-Description: A web application for conducting tarot readings!
+Description: A web application for performing one-card tarot readings!
 (A work in progress..)

 Hopes for Project: